OllieSHunt/space-gravity-game/README.md

 - I did not use ChatGPT or other ai in this project

 # Dependencies
-- Python 3.10 minimum
+- Python - 3.10 minimum
-- Pygame
+- Pygame - tested on 2.6.1
-- Pymunk
+- Pymunk - tested on 6.11.1, has issues running on newer versions
-- pytmx
+- pytmx - tested on 3.32
-- shapely
+- shapely - tested on 2.0.7